Norm Participation Grounds Language: ``There is a tiger.''

 Looked at from a different perspective, your saying ``there is a tiger'' has \emph{committed} you to believing that there is a tiger (insofar as that this is the best explanation for why you said that), and to having a good justification for that belief, where the best justification would be there indeed being a tiger (and you having the right kind of epistemic standing).
-It also seems not to be saying too much that having this belief further commits you to having other beliefs as well, such as ``there is a mammal'' or ``there is a four-legged animal'', ``there is a cat-like creature'', ``there is a living entity'', etc.; these are just consequences (material inferences, to be precise) that we can see as being contained in having this belief, or, in other words, as contributing to individuating this belief as the one that it is.
+Having this belief further commits you to having other beliefs as well, such as ``there is a mammal'' or ``there is a four-legged animal'', ``there is a cat-like creature'', ``there is a living entity'', etc.; these are just consequences (material inferences, to be precise) that we can see as being contained in having this belief, or, in other words, as contributing to individuating this belief as the one that it is.

-To collect what we have before we move on then: This analysis assumes that there are connections between ways the world is and beliefs about it, between beliefs and other beliefs, and between beliefs (and other mental states, such as intentions) and actions.
+To collect what we have before we move on: This analysis assumes that there are connections between ways the world is and beliefs about it, between beliefs and other beliefs, and between beliefs (and other mental states, such as intentions) and actions.
+(We leave aside here whether in an ultimate analysis, these beliefs could not be explained away as dispositions to act in a proscribed way.)
 These connections can figure both in explanations of why you do something (you do $A$, because you are in $C$) and in abductions about states (as you did $A$, the state most likely is $C$).
 What is open is the exact nature of these connections, which is what we will turn to next.\footnote{ What I've tried to convey in this short section is my take on some Sellarsian themes \citep{sellars:languagegames,sellars:thought,devries:sellars}, especially with the three main moves of language-entry, intra-language movement, and language-exit \citep{sellars:languagegames}, and a conceptual-role semantics for propositional attitudes \citep{Harman1987-HARNCR}.
 This will need to be expanded on in more detail elsewhere. }